 The increased mobility and flexibility offered by VoIP will allow your people to accomplish more.
 Companies that switch over to VoIP have noted a roughly 20% increase in productivity (Harbor Networks).

-Reduced set up costs aren’t the only financial benefit of VoIP systems.
+Reduced setup costs aren’t the only financial benefit of VoIP systems.
 Traditional phone systems typically bill by the minute, which can add up fast.
 VoIP service providers typically have a flat monthly fee billing model.
-Not only is the flat monthly fee model cheaper, it also eliminates surprise telecom costs.
+Not only is the flat monthly fee model cheaper, but it also eliminates surprise telecom costs.
 The savings are significant, businesses that switch to VoIP typically reduce their telecom costs by over 50% (Telzio).

 VoIP providers can keep their costs low because they are able to implement standardized VoIP solutions.
 Standardized systems are easier and cheaper to manage than custom on-site solutions.
 However, if your business does have unique telecom needs, you can ask your VoIP service provider to create a best-fit solution catered to your business.